 Contact a dermatologist immediately if you notice anything out of the ordinary.
 If you've never seen a dermatologist, it's a good idea to have a checkup so your skin can be thoroughly examined and your doctor can determine how often you should be examined in the future.
 People who have had skin cancer in the past should have a thorough exam at least once a year.

-The best way to prevent melanoma is to avoid UV exposure, both natural and artificial.
+And an important fact about melanoma, the best way to prevent skin cancer is to avoid UV exposure, both natural and artificial.
 Daily sunscreen use can cut the risk of developing melanoma in half!
 The American Academy of Dermatology encourages the use of a sunscreen with a Sun Protection Factor (SPF) of 30 or higher that is broad-spectrum (protects against both UVA and UVB rays).
 Sunscreen should be reapplied every two hours and after swimming or sweating.
 It is especially important to apply sunscreen to children as UV exposure during childhood closely corresponds to the development of melanoma later in life.

 Wearing protective clothing and seeking shade, especially between the hours of 10 a.m. and 4 p.m. when the sun's rays are strongest, is also helpful.
 Be especially cautious around water, snow, and sand as they reflect UV rays and can increase the risk of getting a sunburn.